 The march itself has entered the history books as the Gilgandra snowball march, which lead to other recruitment marches being held in late 1915 and early 1916, but the names of the men who joined the Coo-ee March have not.

 There is no official list of the names of these men.
 There is no record of all the mens’ names in the official records of the march held in the Mitchell Library.
 Only the names of about 100 of them could be identified when John Meredith researched and published his book The Coo-ee March : Gilgandra – Sydney 1915 (Dubbo : Macquarie Publications, 1981).

 My interest in the 1915 Coo-ee March dates back to the 1987 re-enactment of the march, when as a spectator with an interest in Australian history, I watched a group of men dressed in period clothing and carrying flags and a banner, calling “Coo-ee!”, march through the streets of my home town of Dubbo.
 One young man carrying a banner caught my eye, and two years later we were married in his home town of Wellington.

-Several years ago Brian Bywater and Kim Templeton, two of the three organisers of the 1987 Coo-ee March Re-enactment, decided to plan a 100 year re-enactment march as part of the 2015 Centenary of Anzac commemorative events, Stephen and I joined the Coo-ee March 2015 Inc. (Gilgandra Sub-Committee), which was established to organise the 2015 Gilgandra to Sydney Re-enactment March.
+When Brian Bywater and Kim Templeton, two of the three organisers of the 1987 Coo-ee March Re-enactment, decided to plan a 100 year re-enactment march as part of the 2015 Centenary of Anzac commemorative events, Stephen and I joined the Coo-ee March 2015 Inc. (Gilgandra Sub-Committee), which was established to organise the 2015 Gilgandra to Sydney Re-enactment March.

 Once another re-enactment march had been planned, I began thinking about these unnamed shadowy “Coo-ees”, and thought it was important to try and research as many of them as possible, so that when people asked on the 2015 Re-enactment March “Who joined in our town?”, we would be able to give them an answer.
 More primary source material has become available in recent years, especially through access to digitised historical newspapers on Trove, and military service records on the National Archives of Australia website, which has assisted Stephen and I in our research on the “Coo-ees”.